johnandrea/dna-multi-match/README.md

 ![T3 matches](example-1/t3.png)

+In the input GEDCOM file T1 has the xref of @I1@, T2 has the xref of @I11@, and T3 has the xref of @I21@.
 The program was run like this to compute the intersection of all the potential matches.

 ```
 dna-multi-match.py family.ged --testers 1,1000 11,2000 21,400  >f.dot  2>f.err